Our Faculty

 Mr. Herbert is an American Arbitration Association Higginbotham Fellow and is a recipient of the Maryland Daily Record Leadership in Law Award and the American Institute of Legal Counsel “10 Best” Employment and Labor Law Attorney for Maryland Award.
 He has been recognized as one of the National Black Lawyers Top 100 Lawyers in 2017.
 He serves on the Board of Directors for the Maryland Public Employer Relations Association (MdPELRA) and The Maryland Labor and Employment Relations Association (MdLERA) and is a member of several bar and professional associations.

 David Kelly, Jr. is a graduate of the Negotiations and Conflict Management master’s program at The University of Baltimore.
 David started as a volunteer in the Writing Center at the University of Baltimore in the fall of 2017.
 He discovered intersectional ties between conflict management theories and scholarship and writing center studies.
-Focusing on writing as a conflict in systems and institutions of higher education, David works to transform students’ relationships with writing through: advocating writer autonomy; collaboration and; development of rhetorical awareness, genre expectation, and audience identification.
+Focusing on writing as a conflict in systems and institutions of higher education, David works to transform students’ relationships with writing by: advocating writer autonomy; collaboration, and; the development of rhetorical awareness, genre expectation, and audience identification.

-Inspired by his work with students, David presented original research at the Mid-Atlantic Writing CenterAssociation (MAWCA) conference (2019); Towson Conference for Academic Libraries (TCAL) (2020); andwas the keynote speaker at MAWCA 2020 summer mini conference on antiracist pedagogy.
+Inspired by his work with students, David presented original research at the Mid-Atlantic Writing Center Association (MAWCA) conference (2019), Towson Conference for Academic Libraries (TCAL) (2020), and was the keynote speaker at the MAWCA 2020 summer mini-conference on antiracist pedagogy.

 Mike Kiel is the Interim Head of Reference and Instruction at the University of Baltimore’s Robert.
 L. Bogomolny library.
 He has previously been the Head of Information Literacy Initiatives, which is the librarian in charge of teaching and assessment of student learning.
 He has also been the government documents librarian.